 Fellow Prismo AeroPress Filter Review

 For the dedicated coffee drinkers among us, little compares to the ritual brewing of the morning cup.
-We all have our time-tested favorite methods for brewing coffee in the backcountry and on the road, and one of the best road trip coffee makers is the AeroPress coffee maker.
+We all have our favorite time-tested methods for brewing coffee in the backcountry or while on the road, and one of the best portable coffee makers around is the AeroPress coffee maker.
 This winter, I stumbled across the Fellow Prismo AeroPress filter.
 The Prismo is an aftermarket filter that enhances the AeroPress and helps create an espresso-style shot.

 The Fellow Prismo filter replaces the standard filter basket that comes with the AeroPress.
-It includes a reusable metal filter, but the more unique feature of the Fellow Prismo filter is the pressure actuated valve in the basket.
-Basically, when you connect the Prismo to your AeroPress, it creates a higher pressure chamber than the stock filter system offers, creating a thicker, richer coffee than a standalone AeroPress.
-While its not quite true espresso (read more on “espresso-like” here), you do get a nice strong brew to kickstart your day or afternoon.
+It includes a reusable metal filter, but the more unique feature of the Fellow Prismo filter is the pressure-actuated valve in the basket.
+Basically, when you connect the Prismo to your AeroPress, it creates a higher pressure chamber than the stock filter system offers, creating a thicker, richer coffee than a stock AeroPress.
+While its not quite true espresso (read more on “espresso-like” here), you do get a nice strong brew to kickstart your day or jumpstart your afternoon.

 I see three primary advantages to using the Prismo AeroPress filter:

-- The added pressure that the Prismo valve enables results in a stronger brew than the normal filter system.
+- The added pressure that the Prismo valve enables results in a stronger brew than the stock Aeropress filter system.

 - The Prismo offers a tight seal that holds in the coffee and water without having to invert the Aeropress.

 - The filter is reusable and easy to clean.